ravipatelxyz/orthopedic-implant-identifier/README.md

 #### For further information about this project, this associated code, and the associated dataset

-Please see our associated peer-reviewed paper [https://pubs.rsna.org/doi/abs/10.1148/ryai.2021200183?journalCode=ai](Automated Identification of Orthopedic Implants on Radiographs using Deep Learning)
+Please see our associated peer-reviewed paper [Automated Identification of Orthopedic Implants on Radiographs using Deep Learning](https://pubs.rsna.org/doi/abs/10.1148/ryai.2021200183?journalCode=ai)

 #### Authors and acknowledgements